ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 is not in Fast Recovery.
 Only when these two conditions are met can the cwnd be increased; otherwise, the cwnd MUST NOT be increased.

 The quoted statement from {{!RFC9260}} limits the cwnd growth in accordance with Rate-Limited Increase, but it is more conservative. {{Section 7.2.1 of !RFC9260}} is limited to Slow Start.
 Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}} -- however, this section does not contain a similar rule.
-It is thus implicitly clear that the quoted statement from {{!RFC9260}} only applies to Slow Start, whereas Rate-Limited Increase applies to both Slow Start and Congestion Avoidance.
+It is implicitly clear that the quoted statement from {{!RFC9260}} only applies to Slow Start.

 {{!RFC9260}} is updated by this document by adding the text in ({{rules}}) to specify the management of the cwnd when the sender is rate-limited.